EthoWatcher/Reliability/readme.md

 Clique nesse botão para executar as rotinas de análise de concordância das etografias carregadas e produzir um relatório com os resultados.

 # Library
-This program was develop with QT librarys and c++.
+This program was develop with QT librarys and C++ 11, report are generate using a python script.